holmstead/pands-project/README.md

 ![df.hist](./plots/df.hist.png)

-We can plot histograms of individual variables from the dataframe:
+We can plot histograms of individual variables e.g. petal length (these are called a Series) from the dataframe:

 ![hist](./plots/histogram_of_petal_length_using_matplotlib.png)